bol-edu/course-lab_pynq-cp-pr/README.md

   1. Composable Video Pipeline

 ## A Composable Video Pipeline
-To demonstrate the benefits of the composable overlay, we reference a composable video pipeline from offical. https://github.com/Xilinx/PYNQ_Composable_Pipeline
+To demonstrate the benefits of the composable overlay, we reference a composable video pipeline from offical https://github.com/Xilinx/PYNQ_Composable_Pipeline

-## Setup Juypter notebook examples of Composable Video Pipeline
+### Setup Juypter notebook examples of Composable Video Pipeline
 Requirements
 * PYNQ-Z2 board with pynq 2.7up
 * HDMI input signal of 720P